JuanRoset/3CAT8-ControlTuning-adcs/README.md

 ### Tasks to Complete

-[ ] **Enhance Visualization**
-   - Improve the Python visualization scripts to provide more insightful visualizations of the simulation results.

 [ ] **Leave code as function to perform control optimization**
    - Develop a function to quantify and simplify the perturbance torques experienced in the LEO space environment.